srayo16/The-Entrepreneur/README.md

 * ৪০৪ কার্যকর।

-## a list of technologies (frameworks, libraries) which is used in this project: 1.
+### A list of technologies (frameworks, libraries) which is used in this project: 1.
 React , 2.
 Bootstrap , 3.
 React-router , 4. firebase etc.